Binary star: A and B

 The components of binary stars are denoted by the suffixes A and B appended to the system's designation, A denoting the primary and B the secondary.
 The suffix AB may be used to denote the pair (for example, the binary star α Centauri AB consists of the stars α Centauri A and α Centauri B.) Additional letters, such as C, D, etc., may be used for systems with more than two stars.
 In cases where the binary star has a Bayer designation and is widely separated, it is possible that the members of the pair will be designated with superscripts; an example is Zeta Reticuli, whose components are ζ1 Reticuli and ζ2 Reticuli.

 Discoverer designations

 Double stars are also designated by an abbreviation giving the discoverer together with an index number. α Centauri, for example, was found to be double by Father Richaud in 1689, and so is designated RHD 1.
 These discoverer codes can be found in the Washington Double Star Catalog.

 Hot and cold

-The components of a binary star system may be designated by their relative temperatures as the hot companion and cool companion.
+The secondary star in a binary star system may be designated as the hot companion or cool companion, depending on its temperature relative to the primary star.